yashsinha1611/sfdocs_Build_AI/sf_tracing/nodeJS/documentation.md

 ## AWS Lambda

-1. Install dependency libraries in the node_modules directory using the npm install command.
+1. Install dependency libraries in the node_modules directory using the npm install command

    ```
    npm install sf-apm-lib@^1.0.2